ljluestc/angular/packages/core/global/PACKAGE.md

-Exposes a set of functions in the global namespace which are useful for debugging the current state of your application.
-These functions are exposed via the global `ng` "namespace" variable automatically when you import from `@angular/core` and run your application in development mode.
-These functions are not exposed when the application runs in a production mode.
+Exposes a set of functions in the global namespace which are useful for debugging the current stateof your application.These functions are exposed via the global `ng` "namespace" variable automatically when you importfrom `@angular/core` and run your application in development mode.
+These functions are not exposedwhen the application runs in a production mode.